PiotrJustyna/road-to-orleans/3/readme.md

 # readme

-In this basic setup we still only have one silo and localhost clustering, but now we have one grain and one client.
+In this basic setup we still only have one silo and localhost clustering with one grain and one client.
+This time, though, both the client and the silo host are dockerized and multiple modes of communications are supported for developer's convenience.

+* local client - local silo host:
+    * `./run-silo-host.sh`
+    * `./run-client.sh`
+* local client - dockerized silo host:
+    * `./run-silo-host-docker.sh`
+    * `./run-client.sh`
+* dockerized client - dockerized silo host:
+    * `./run-silo-host-docker.sh`
+    * `./run-client-docker.sh`
+* dockerized client - local silo host:
+    * `./run-silo-host.sh`
+    * `./run-client-docker.sh`

+The way it is all set up is:

+* for local runs (local, meaning on the physical machine, non-dockerized), both the client and the silo host get the local ip address of the machine they are running on.
+They use that IP to communicate with each other.
+* for dockerized runs, both the client and the silo host get the local ip address from environment variable `ADVERTISEDIP` which is in turn provided by the convenience run scripts:
+    * `./run-client-docker.sh`
+    * `./run-silo-host-docker.sh`

 The single grain we have is responsible for greeting its clients when called: